JayGupta797/playground/wordcloud/README.md

 # Word Cloud

-This collection of scripts yields a word cloud super-imposed on a background image.
+This collection of scripts yields a word cloud that may be super-imposed on a background image.
+The first step is to provide a text file and background image.
+The next step is to process those assets.
+For instance, this could involve removing stopwords or blank space from the background image.
+Finally, we use the cleaned assets to generate the wordcloud.
 All tooling is provided by Andreas Mueller's wordcloud library.

 ## Installation